 The firm also participates annually in the American Bar Association’s Model Diversity Survey, which grew out of ABA Resolution 113 urging all providers of legal services to create and expand opportunities for diverse attorneys.
 The survey is used and supported by the chief legal officers of more than 115 companies.

-Here are some of the concrete ways Parker Poe is promoting diversity within our firm and our communities in North Carolina, South Carolina, and Georgia:
+Here are some of the concrete ways Parker Poe is promoting diversity within our firm and our communities in the Southeast:

 - We fund a Parker Poe Scholars Program at Johnson C. Smith University (JCSU), a historically Black university located in Charlotte, North Carolina.
 Through this program, we fund a scholarship endowment that has a mentorship component for undergraduate students attending JCSU.
 We have granted scholarships to 15 students who aspire to become attorneys.